+Ausable Marsh Wildlife Management Area (WMA) a 660 acre parcel adjacent to Lake Champlain along U.S. Highway Route 9 in the Town of Peru, Clinton County.
+The land for this management area was acquired in 1950 from the Peru Development Company.
 Over thousands of years, water-borne materials have been deposited by the Ausable River at its juncture with Lake Champlain.
 This has created a fertile delta at the river's mouth which has been utilized by mankind for centuries.
 Prior to state ownership, the area was used primarily for agriculture and timber harvesting.
 Today, Ausable Marsh is managed by the Department of Environmental Conservation (DEC) for a variety of recreational and scientific purposes, including: natural resources education, wildlife observation and photography, fishing, trapping, hunting, and canoeing.
 One of the primary objectives is to provide nesting and feeding habitat to a variety of waterfowl.

 The Ausable Marsh Wildlife Management Area has a wheelchair accessible wildlife viewing platform along the Ausable Point Campground Road.
 The viewing platform has it's own parking area with one designated parking spot for people with disabilities with parking for two more vehicles.
 A level board walk extends out into the marsh terminating at the viewing platform.
 There is a large bench on the platform and room for several wheelchairs.

 Full Listing of DEC's Accessible Recreation Destinations